Lines3/Lines3/README.md

 ### Hi,

-I'm a student at Noroff and study front-end development.
+I'm Line and come from Noway.
+Currently I'm a student at Noroff and study front-end development.
 I also work as a digital marketer.
-I have recently finished my first year.
-So far I have learned HTML, CSS and JavaScript.
+I have recently finished my first year, and so far I have learned HTML, CSS and JavaScript.

+Skills:
+- HTML
+- CSS
+- JavaScript
+- Prototypes
+- Wireframes
+- Google Ads
+- Google Analytics

 <!--
 **Lines3/Lines3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.